Slack commands

-28+ Best Slack Slash Commands to Boost Your Productivity
+28+ Essential Slack Commands to Boost Your Productivity

-A Slack slash command acts as a shortcut for specific action.
-With them, you can reduce the time it takes to perform such action, and boost your productivity.
+A Slack command (also known as a Slack slash command) is a shortcut for specific actions within the Slack platform.
+These commands can significantly reduce the time it takes to perform various tasks, helping you to boost productivity.

-The command action is a forward slash (/) followed by a keyword.
-For example, if you want to set yourself as away:
+The command text needs to include a forward slash (/) followed by a keyword.
+For example, to set yourself as away, you can simply type “/away” and press enter.

 Slack commands to set availability and status